elhep/digital-servo/README.md

   * configuration via I2C with Zynq I2C0 [only connections, SW not written]
   * control signals LOL, nRST, LOS, intr with Zynq's PS GPIO
 * AFE - both ADC and DAC AFE with Zynq's PS GPIO

+## Clocking
+  * DCO is fed to MMCME and produces global clocks DCO, inverted DCO (for ISERDESE) and 2 times sloer DCO (freq/2).
+All data operations are aligned with this clock, since incoming data from LTC2195 is valid on both edges of DCO signal
+  * ADC clock from Si5340 is fed to PLL
+  * DAC clock from Si5340 is fed to another MMCME
+  * CLK_100M from oscillator is fed just to input clock buffer

+## Pinout MISC
+  * FPGA_CLK1 pins pair inverted

 ## Issue?